HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/HW4-Part-1.md

 You can use multiple `cd` commands to go deeper into a directory tree, i.e., to open a folder, then one of its subfolders, and a subfolder of that subfolder etc.
 Importantly, `cd ..` will move you one directory "up" in this directory tree.

-To edit text file using the terminal, use the command `vi`.
-This is an in-terminal text editor.
-Look up an online manual for its basic functionality first. `vi` is a very useful tool but not intuitive.
-For example,  when you use for the first time to open a file, you will need the manual to learn how to close the file again.
+To edit text file using the terminal, use the commands `vi` or `emacs`.
+Both are in-terminal text editors.
+Look up an online manual for basic functionality first. `vi` and `emacs` are very useful tools but their usage is not intuitive.
+For example, when you use them to open a file, you will need a manual to learn how to close the file again.